seancorfield/clj-new/README.md

 with `clojure -A:jar`.
 You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

+Once you've updated the `pom.xml` file, you can install it locally with `clojure -A:install` or deploy it to Clojars with `clojure -A:deploy`.
+For that you need these environment variables set:

+* `CLOJARS_USERNAME` -- your Clojars username
+* `CLOJARS_PASSWORD` -- your Clojars password

 ### The `template` Template

 The generated project is a very minimal `clj-template`.
 It has no `-main`